 Arthur is a blogger, writer, and author who also happens to be a work-at-home dad to two beautiful girls.
 He loves sharing his opinions!

-I know first hand what it is like to live with a kid who won't sleep.
-My daughter is 4-years-old, and we still fight to get her to go to sleep and stay asleep through the night.
-I understand how frustrating it can be, and I have lost nights of sleep over it—so I wanted to create a resource for parents who are going through the same thing as I am going through and share what has and hasn't worked for me so far.
+I know firsthand what it is like to live with a kid who won't sleep and suffer from those effects.
+When my daughter was 4 years old, we fought to get her to go to sleep and stay asleep through the night.
+I understand how frustrating it can be, and I remember losing many nights of sleep over it.
+Therefore, I created a resource for parents who are going through the same thing as I did.

 One of the many hard things to do as the parent of a toddler is to transition out of daily nap time.
 Sometimes parents think that the kids aren't ready for it and other times parents just aren't willing to give up their mid-day break.
 The problem is that an afternoon nap can give kids all the energy they need to party to the wee hours of the morning.
 One of the first steps to getting your kids to sleep at night is to skip (or sacrifice) the daily nap.
 It may get hairy toward the end of the day, but there is a stronger possibility that they will pass out as soon as you get them into bed.